 The T-Rex is a bipedal carnivore with a massive huge skull with gigantic very sharp teeth.
 It also has a very long heavy tail.
 Godzilla, on the other hand, is a merger of different types of dinosaurs.
 The concept for Godzilla was, in fact, a mixture of a Stegosaurus and a T-Rex.

-Of course, we can’t have these two contenders for the crown meet each other on the battlefield, because Godzilla would crush the T-Rex like a chicken.
-Godzilla is way bigger in any iteration and has supernatural powers, like his Atomic Breath and feats like surviving orbital drops.
+Of course, we can’t have these two creatures meet each other on the battlefield, because Godzilla would crush the T-Rex like a chicken.
+Godzilla is way bigger in any iteration and has supernatural powers, like his Atomic Breath, and feats like surviving orbital drops.

 Even if they were the same size, the T-Rex simply has no chance in this department.
 So, to give the T-Rex a chance, we’re going to ask a different kind of question about them.